A team of animators and sound engineers work in a studio filled with screens displaying animated scenes and character sketches on the walls.

 Why It Matters Now

-“Incorporating data analytics is no longer optional but necessary.
+“Incorporating data analytics is no longer optional but essential.
 Brands that fail to do so risk becoming iron-point,” asserts Priya Rajan, a necessary change expert from New York.
 “It’s like bringing a flip phone to a 5G party.”

 To Ponder